a-r-j/ProteinWorkshop/README.md

 ## Installation

-Below, we outline how one may set up a virtual environment for the `ProteinWorkshop`.
+Below, we outline how one may set up a virtual environment for `proteinworkshop`.
 Note that these installation instructions currently target Linux-like systems with NVIDIA CUDA support.
 Note that Windows and macOS are currently not officially supported.

 ### From PyPI